benjamincrozat/lumen-boilerplate/README.md

 ## Sample code

 Lumen Boilerplate integrates basic CRUD for blog posts, integration tests and sample files that can be quickly duplicated.
+The code is IDE-friendly and as clean and comprehensive as I can.

 ## Testing